potherca-blog/takeaway-homework-assignment/README.md

 2. Research Takeaway corporate identity (see [style](./docs/style.md))
 3. Build the main UI
 4. Build a UI component to represent a restaurant.
+5. Add some color and branding to the UI

 ## Notes